 All bills and statements must have been issued within the last six months.
-Internet printouts and online statements are not acceptable.
-If you bank online most banks will provide a printed statement on request for free or at a small charge, but please be aware that they might take several days to send a statement to you.
-If you are usually resident overseas your identification should show your permanent home address.
-We will accept a bill or statement addressed to your spouse if your surname matches.
+If you bank online, most banks will provide a paper statement on request for free or at a small charge if they do not include your address in your online account, but please be aware that they might take several days to send a statement to you.
+If you are usually resident overseas, your identification should show your permanent home address.
+We will accept a bill or statement addressed to your spouse if your surname matches theirs.

 - utility bill